machikania/phyllosoma/documents/readmeLib-e.txt

 The LIB directory contains several sub-directories, each of which contains class files.
 This will allow you to use the USECLASS statement.
 To use these classes in MachiKania, put the group of directories in a directory named “LIB” and place it in the root of the SD/MMC card.
 This will allow you to use these classes by declaring them in the USECLASS statement.

-The following is a (possibly incomplete) list of classes included in this library.
+The following is a (maybe incomplete) list of classes included in this library.
 Please refer to the respective documentation (e.g., help.txt) for information on how to use each class.

 BIGNUM
 	Class for performing long multiple arithmetic operations up to 1000 decimal places.